Our Mission

 Ali is an MD/PhD student with interests in neuroscience, translational research, and disease modeling.
 She studied neuroscience at Princeton University.

-Co-Founder, Director of Programs
+Co-Founder, Director of Programming

 Interested in becoming a mentor or joining the Open Discovery team?
 Let us know through the interest form — we’re always excited to connect with undergraduate students, graduate students, and educators who are passionate about science, mentorship, and accessible education.